taindp98/taindp98/README.md

 Glad to see you here!
 I'm Rémi, an **AI Enthusiast** with a strong passion for **Machine Learning**.

+I am currently in pursuit of a PhD program in Computer Science.
+Before this, I obtained my master's degree in image processing and a bachelor's degree in electronics and telecommunications.
+My journey in the tech world is driven by a love for coding, connecting with like-minded individuals, and creating innovative solutions.

 ### Selected Publications

 - 📖 [09/2024] Our research conducted at **DFKI**, titled "[Dude: Dual Distribution-Aware Context Prompt Learning for Large Vision-Language Models](https://arxiv.org/pdf/2407.04489)”, has been accepted for publication at ACML 2024, acceptance rate of 26%.